medic/medic-docs/configuration/forms.md

 If using a [XLSForm](http://xlsform.org/) and using [`medic-conf`](https://github.com/medic/medic-conf) to convert to XForm, the necessary fields will be automatically added to the resulting XForm.
 You can override the default prefix and separator by declaring `sms_keyword` and `sms_seperator` respectively in the Settings tab.

 ## Supported XLSForm Meta Fields
-[XLSForm](http://xlsform.org/) has a number of [data type options](https://xlsform.org/en/#metadata) available for meta data collection.
-However, we only support the following metadata elements:
+[XLSForm](http://xlsform.org/) has a number of [data type options](https://xlsform.org/en/#metadata) available for meta data collection, of which the following are supported:

 | element | description | value |
 |---|---|---|